andyli/blog/content/posts/2015/2015-08-01_typescript-vs-haxe.md

 }
 ```

 Haxe does not provides built-in short class syntax.
-But it can be emulated quite easily with [build macros](http://haxe.org/manual/macro-type-building.html).
+But it can also be emulated quite easily with [build macros](http://haxe.org/manual/macro-type-building.html).
 The Haxe libraries, [dataclass](https://github.com/ciscoheat/dataclass) and [tink_lang](https://github.com/haxetink/tink_lang#direct-initialization), provide similar functionality with different syntaxes.

 The ways TypeScript and Haxe define property get/setters are very different.
 The TypeScript one is straight forward.
 The Haxe one is pretty unique.
 ```ts